Our Pre-Kindergarten curriculum is guaranteed to prepare your child for Kindergarten!

 What our Classroom Includes

 Online Daily Sheets: We’ll electronically track daily information about your child’s feedings, sleeping, moods, activities, photos, and more!
-This information is accessible from your computer or through a Smartphone or iPad application.
+This information is accessible from your computer or through a smartphone or tablet application.
 You’ll have peace of mind while you watch what your child is doing while in our care.

 Age range – 4 to 5 years